orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 * uses pci.id.xxx files from 2 locations, one global pci ids, and one per type, amd and intel for the moment, raw will then transform those into a format ids.pl can use.

+4. vendors.pl - create new set_vendors() sub for pinxi, use this to add new vendor and vendor product matches.
+Don't touch if you don't know regex quite well!

+Creates matching table for disk vendors: item.

+* lists/disks.**.txt - the various lists of disk data used, and generated.

 ====================================================================